ZSH Presentation

 Autocompletes

-zsh uses a variable called fpath
+zsh uses a variable called fpath to determine where to find autocomplete

 files.
 Autocomplete files are prefixed with an underscore and then the command

 name.
-For example, to find the autocompletes for docker
+For example, to find the autocompletes for docker, zsh would search the

-fpath variable for a file called _docker
+fpath variable for a file called _docker.
+You can write your own

 autocompletes for things.
 Defining an alias in your zsh will let the alias pick